AgrawalAryan/Real-Time-DataProcessing/README.md

 ---

-## How to Run the Project

-1.  **Prerequisites:** A Google account to run the code in Google Colab.
-2.  **Open the Notebook:** Upload the `Dynamic_Parking_Pricing.ipynb` file to your Google Colab environment.
-3.  **Execute the Code:** Run all the cells in the notebook from top to bottom.
-The notebook is self-contained and will:
-    *   Install all necessary dependencies.
-    *   Download the dataset.
-    *   Perform feature engineering.
-    *   Define and run the real-time pricing models using Pathway.
-    *   Display an interactive Bokeh dashboard showing the results.
-4.  **Observe the Output:** An interactive plot will appear below the final code cell.
-This dashboard will update in real-time as the 73 days of simulated data are processed, showing the daily prices calculated by the different models.

----

 ## Methodology and Model Implementation

 The core of the project is a Pathway streaming pipeline that ingests parking data, applies pricing logic, and outputs the results for visualization.
 The data is aggregated on a **daily tumbling window**, meaning a single price is calculated for each day, representing the average conditions across all lots.